-Identified Action Required Lead Timescale/By Costs Review Issue officer When Date/Comments EDI Policy to be provided by the Contractor The Contractor will be required to submit their Equality Diversity and Inclusion policy to the council TBC Pre - Contract Meeting - November 23 None TBC Adaptations to the systems for residents with disabilities People with disabilities will be profiled by the Contractors Resident Liaison Officer (RLO) and necessary adaptations to installations i.e., positioning of video visual display and telephone, handsets will be considered TBC December 23 To be Confirmed by the contractor
+Identified Action Lead Timescale/By Costs Review Issue Required officer When Date/Comments EDI Policy to be provided by the Contractor The Contractor will be required to submit their Equality Diversity and Inclusion policy to the council Programme Manager Pre-Contract Meeting None TBC Adaptations to the systems for residents with disabilities People with disabilities will be profiled by the Contractors Resident Liaison Officer (RLO) and different door designs will be offered with necessary adaptations e.g. lower windows.
+Programme Manager Contract Completion To be Confirmed by the contractor TBC